 The Era of Sales Superstars is Over - It’s Time for Teamwork

 The modern B2B sales process is complex.
-As Gartner puts it in the recent CSO Update – sales process looks more like a big bowl of spaghetti than a neat step-to-step linear process.
-For this and many other reasons the era of sales super stars is over.
-No one can control such a complex process and so many touch points alone.
-It’s the time for teamwork.
+As Gartner puts it in the recent CSO Update – the sales process looks more like a big bowl of spaghetti than a neat step-to-step linear process.
+For this and many other reasons, the era of sales superstars is over.
+No one can control such a complex process and so many touchpoints alone.
+It’s time for teamwork.

-The new era of teamwork goes beyond just the sales functions: prospecting, lead generation, nurturing and closing.
+The new era of teamwork goes beyond just the sales functions: prospecting, lead generation, nurturing, and closing.
 It crosses also traditional business function borders.
-In modern sales there is no need for separated functions of marketing and sales anymore.
-For some reason in many companies marketing and sales teams are two rivalries in thick walled silos.
-The only interaction between the two are when blaming the other of unprofessionalism, lack of vision and laziness.
+In modern sales, there is no need for separated functions of marketing and sales anymore.
+For some reason in many companies marketing and sales teams are two rivalries in thick-walled silos.
+The only interaction between the two is when blaming the other for unprofessionalism, lack of vision, and laziness.

 Content is the Tiger and the Lion King

-In many B2B sales processes there are touchpoints between the buyer and the seller even before the seller knows that the buyer exists.
-These touchpoints are beyond the sales team control.
-Anyway, on each touchpoint the buyer makes the decision, will they move forward or choose someone else.
+In many B2B sales processes, there are touchpoints between the buyer and the seller even before the seller knows that the buyer exists.
+These touchpoints are beyond the sales team's control.
+Anyway, at each touchpoint the buyer makes the decision, will they move forward or choose someone else.

 All content, no matter how high up it is on your AIDA funnel, is sales supporting content

 So, all content, no matter how high up it is on your AIDA funnel, is sales supporting content.
-You never know which is the first piece of information that your customers gets about you.
-And needless to say, on each step there should be relevant content available to support the interaction.
+You never know which is the first piece of information that your customers get about you.
+And needless to say, on each step, there should be relevant content available to support the interaction.

 What is relevant content then?
-Well, the modern sales is all about designing and redesigning your business, products and services.
-But it also is about designin your story and content over and over again.
+Well, modern sales is all about designing and redesigning your business, products, and services.
+But it also is about designing your story and content over and over again.
 Design, ship, analyze, redesign and repeat.
 Your product is never ready and neither is your sales deck.